 Pursuant to the Arrangement, the Fund became the holder of all of the issued and outstanding Class I shares of Boyd ("Boyd Class I Shares") and Boyd Group Holdings Inc. ("BGHI") became the holder of all of the issued and outstanding Class II shares of Boyd ("Boyd Class II Shares").
 Boyd's authorized and issued share capital also included an unlimited number of Class III shares ("Boyd Class III Shares"), none of which were issued on the date the Arrangement became effective.
 For a more detailed description of Boyd's authorized and issued share capital, please see page 30 of the Prospectus, under the heading "Description of Share Capital", which description is incorporated by reference herein.
 On May 30, 2005 the articles of Boyd were amended to modify the attributes of the Class I Shares.
 The change was done to enable the Fund and Boyd to change the level of distributions and dividends and maintain equality between unitholders of the Fund and shareholders of BGI.
 On October 31, 2007 the articles of Boyd were amended to create an unlimited number of Class IV shares ("Boyd Class IV Shares") in order to facilitate the resumption of distributions.
-For a more detailed description of the Fund's authorized and issued unit capital, please see Note 23 to the consolidated financial statements included on page 82 of the Fund's 2013 Annual Report, which description is incorporated by reference herein.
+For a more detailed description of the Fund's authorized and issued unit capital, please see Note 21 to the consolidated financial statements included on page 83 of the Fund's 2015 Annual Report, which description is incorporated by reference herein.

-As of March 20, 2014 there were 14,936,883 Units of the Fund issued and outstanding.
+As of March 22, 2016 there were 18,027,329 Units of the Fund issued and outstanding.

-As of March 20, 2014 there were 14,936,883 Class I Shares and 2,062,863 Class II Shares of Boyd issued and outstanding, all of which are owned by the Fund and BGHI, respectively.
+As of March 22, 2016 there were 18,027,329 Class I Shares and 2,062,863 Class II Shares of Boyd issued and outstanding, all of which are owned by the Fund and BGHI, respectively.
 There are presently no issued and outstanding Class III Shares.
-The Company also has 53,001 issued and outstanding Class IV Shares, 1,000 of which were issued during 2007, to facilitate the resumption of distributions and 10,450 Shares that were issued in 2011 as part of the bought deal public unit offering completed on September 27, 2011 and 5,000 of which were issued in 2012 as part of the convertible debenture offering completed on December 19, 2012.
-An additional 35,551 Class IV shares were issued in 2013 in connection with the distribution of proceeds of an equity offering by the fund completed on October 15, 2013.
+The Company also has 78,730 issued and outstanding Class IV Shares, of which 20,921 were issued on January 4, 2016 as part of the conversion and redemption of the 2012 Debentures (see Convertible Debt Offerings).
 The Fund owns 100% of the issued and outstanding Class I and Class IV Shares of Boyd.
 BGHI owns 100% of the issued and outstanding Class II Shares of Boyd.
 BGHI is controlled by the Fund.